fluendo/fluster/README.md

 optional arguments:
-  -h, --help            show this help message and exit -j JOBS, --jobs JOBS  number of parallel jobs to use.
-1x logical cores by
+  -h, --help            show this help message and exit -j JOBS, --jobs JOBS  number of parallel jobs to use (by default 1x logical cores,
-                        default.0 means all logical cores -t TIMEOUT, --timeout TIMEOUT
+                        value 0 is interpreted as the same) -t TIMEOUT, --timeout TIMEOUT
                         timeout in secs for each decoding.
 Defaults to 30 secs -ff, --failfast       stop after first fail